bharathts07/golang-tmpl/cmd/README.md

-## cmd
+## `/cmd`

 This directory contains the project main package and file.
-It defines the entry point for the server
+It defines the entry point for the execution of this project